 What to Expect From Credit.com

-Although you don’t get a legitimate FICO score (unless you purchase it from Credit.com or directly from FICO), you can still get some useful information from the credit score and Report Card.
-In particular, the report card can tell you if there is anything, in particular, holding down your credit score.
-For example, if you owe a lot relative to your credit limit, your scores will suffer, and the report card can help you notice this red flag.
+Two main features of the site are the free credit score and a Credit.com report card, neither of which requires the use of a credit card to obtain.
+Both the Experian score and the report card are updated every 14 days, and the report card can tell you if there is anything holding down your credit score.
+For example, if you owe a lot relative to your credit limit, your scores will suffer, and the report card will highlight this red flag.

 Advice and Articles